 With resuming in-person services comes risks and concerns about health and safety.
-To keep employees and workers safe, many facilities are using temperature checks as a form of preliminary screening to prevent the transmission of COVID-19.
+To keep employees and workers safe, many facilities are using infrared imaging and temperature checks as a form of preliminary screening to prevent the transmission of COVID-19.

 One of the methods that have become increasingly popular is thermal scanning.
-Thermal scanning is unique in that it uses a large-scale camera system to measure the surface temperature of someone’s skin.
-This system also allows for users to avoid close proximity with those being scanned, contrary to more traditional temperature scanners.
+Thermal scanning is unique in that it uses a large-scale camera system to measure the surface temperature of someone’s skin, like a body heat detector.
+This system also allows for users to avoid close proximity with those undergoing the thermal body scan, contrary to more traditional temperature scanners.

-There are many factors to consider before installing a thermal scanner.
-From the setup to basic scanning protocols we’ll review everything you need to take full advantage of a thermal scanner in your facility.
+There are many factors to consider before installing infrared thermal imaging cameras.
+From the setup to basic scanning protocols we’ll review everything you need to take full advantage of using a thermal scanner in your facility.

 Why Choose Thermal Scanning?

-Thermal scanning is highly beneficial for facilities that want to decrease the risk of exposure to COVID-19.
+Thermal scans are highly beneficial for facilities that want to decrease the risk of exposure to COVID-19.
 According to the FDA, thermal scanning has been shown to be quite useful in detecting an individual’s skin temperature when used correctly.

 Not only that, thermal imaging can be done nearly instantaneously and is faster than oral or forehead thermometers.
 Thermal scanning also protects administrators who are monitoring the system, even enabling those who oversee the thermal imaging system to be in a separate room from those being evaluated.
 To get the most accurate results with thermal scanning, the system should be used correctly, and proper procedures should be followed.